 Participate in Community Events

 Active adult communities often hold special events throughout the year.
-Holiday parties, seasonal festivals, chili cook-offs, card tournaments and dances are just a few of the events available to residents.
-For singles who are new to a community, an on-site Activities Director can be a great resource to find out about upcoming events.
+Holiday parties, seasonal festivals, chili cook-offs, card tournaments, and dances are just a few of the events available to residents.
+For singles who are new to a community, an on-site activities director can be a great resource to find out about upcoming events.

 Find Support Groups

 When coping with a chronic illness or a recent tragedy, a strong support system is crucial.
-Several active adult communities offer specialized support groups for coping with cancer, addiction, depression, diabetes or a number of other problems.
+Several active adult communities offer specialized support groups for coping with cancer, addiction, depression, diabetes, or a number of other problems.
 Bereavement groups are also available at many communities.

 Discover Safe Dating Opportunities

 Single active adults may date regularly or be interested in rejoining the dating scene.
 Special social groups designed for singles can help residents find single neighbors or get advice on getting back into the swing of things.
-Singles clubs are popular at many active adult communities, including SaddleBrook in Arizona, Palm Cay in Florida, Pheasant Run at Barnegat in New Jersey, or Chesapeake at Easton Club East in Maryland.
+Singles clubs are popular at many active adult communities, including SaddleBrooke in Arizona, Palm Cay in Florida, Pheasant Run at Barnegat in New Jersey, and Chesapeake at Easton Club East in Maryland.
 Many of the same amenities and activities that draw couples to active adult communities also appeal to single adults.

-Age-restricted or age-targeted communities let residents live among peers while pursuing a variety of social and recreational opportunities.
-For single adults, active adult communities can be an ideal way to meet new people, become involved in a community, make close friends, stay active or even find a new life partner.
+Active lifestyle and 55+ communities let residents live among peers while pursuing a variety of social and recreational opportunities.
+For single adults, active adult communities can be an ideal way to meet new people, become involved in a community, make close friends, stay active, and even find a new life partner.